Research

 Integrated Understanding of Exercise, Environment, and Cognitive Function

-Exercise significantly affects not only muscle and cardiopulmonary function but also cognitive functions (executive function, working memory, attention).
-Our laboratory has demonstrated that VR exercise improves working memory and positive mood (Mental Health and Physical Activity, 2024).
-We are also working on developing new technology to predict brain fatigue states from facial expression changes during exercise.
+Exercise significantly affects not only muscle and cardiopulmonary function but also cognitive functions (executive functions such as inhibitory control and working memory, attention, and decision-making abilities).
+Our laboratory has demonstrated that VR exercise improves working memory and positive mood (JMIR Serious Games, 2022; Mental Health and Physical Activity, 2024).
+We are also developing new technology to predict brain fatigue states, including decreased psychological arousal (Journal of Sports Sciences, 2025) and increased fatigue perception, from facial expression changes during exercise.

-On the other hand, we revealed that the cognitive enhancement effect of exercise is weakened under hypoxic conditions (NeuroImage, 2018), and identified that the cause is hypoxemia during exercise (Scientific Reports, 2022).
-Currently, we are verifying the common physiological factors between peripheral and central in cognitive fatigue through collaborative research with University of Tsukuba ARIHHP.
+On the other hand, we revealed that the cognitive enhancement effect of exercise is weakened under hypoxic conditions (NeuroImage, 2018), and identified that the cause is blood hypoxic state during exercise (Scientific Reports, 2022).
+Currently, we are working to elucidate the common physiological factors between peripheral and central in cognitive fatigue and brain fatigue.

 Measurement Equipment